bilde2910/FreeField/docs/permissions.rst

 Two groups cannot share the same permission level.

-**It is strongly recommended that you do not change the permission levels assigned to the default groups.
-This is because updates to FreeField that add new permissions will use the default permission levels as a reference when they are populated with defaults on your FreeField installation.** E.g. if a new permission is added that is only meant to be accessible to administrators by default, the permission will be set at level 200 regardless of what value you may have chosen for the local Administrators group.
+.. caution:: It is strongly recommended that you do not change the permission
+             levels assigned to the default groups.
+This is because updates to FreeField that add new permissions will use the default permission levels as a reference when they are populated with defaults on your FreeField installation.
+E.g. if a new permission is added that is only meant to be accessible to administrators by default, the permission will be set at level 200 regardless of what value you may have chosen for the local Administrators group.

 Color
 ^^^^^